hanjinliu/cylindra/docs/lattice_params.md

 determined by subtomogram averaging, but in some cases we can undoubtedly distinguish the polarity by seeing the chirality of the molecules.

-In `cylindra`, an automatic polarity inference method is implemented for microtubules, using the fact that clockwise appearance of tubulin molecules corresponds to the minus-to-plus direction.
+In `cylindra`, an automatic polarity inference method is implemented.
+This method works very well for microtubules, using the fact that clockwise appearance of tubulin molecules corresponds to the minus-to-plus direction.
+Theoretically, it should also work for other helical structures such as actin filament, but it's not guaranteed.

 ## Running CFT